SEc-123/codehunter-docs/docs/personal-usage-tutorial.md

 - Access to the local project folder you want to review.
 - A configured AI provider/model in Code Hunter Settings.

-Do not use a temporary smoke-test copy or unrelated folder as the review source.
-The project path shown in Code Hunter should match the repository or folder you intend to assess.

 ## 1. Install And Activate Personal